Enable Maintenance Mode With .htaccess

 ?>

-Code explanation: it will says to the browser that your service is temporary unavailable with 503 status code.
-And also tell any search engine bot to comeback again in 3600 seconds or 1 hour.
+Code explanation: It tells the browser that your service is temporarily unavailable with a 503 status code.
+It also tells any search engine bot to come back again in 3600 seconds, or 1 hour.

-That’s it, don’t forget to turn it off when you are done maintenance or upgrade your websites/blogs.
-To turn off just comment the last 3 lines with “#” at the beginning of the line.
+That’s it — don’t forget to turn it off when you are done with maintenance or upgrading your websites/blogs.
+To turn it off, just comment the last 3 lines with “#” at the beginning of the line.